kymlu/eating-memories/src/pages/posts/chinese-puff-pastry.md

 2. Fold the left and right on top of each other, overlapping the middle section to create 3 layers.
 3. Wait 20 min.
 4. *Optional* Repeat step 1-3 two more times, but in step 3, fold the top and bottom over each other the second time, and then left and right again the third.

-## ROLLING
-1. Roll out the dough into a rectangular(ish) shape.
-> Don't worry if it rips a little.
-No one will notice (probably).
-2. From the bottom, tightly roll up the dough.
-3. Wait 20 min.
-4. *Optional* Repeat step 1-3 two more times, rotating the dough 90 degrees each time.

 # FILL AND COOK
 1. Roll out the dough.